nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Shows all student records in Vax@NUS that matches the specified vaccination status, faculty or school residence.

 :information_source: NOTE: The filter command only changes the view of the student list and not the view of the appointment list.
+The student and appointment list view will be reverted to the original view for commands executing after filter and find command.

 Format: <br>
 `filter VACCINATION_STATUS`